 - Consciously appoint your advisers (broker/banker, lawyer, and building inspector.)
 Stop and think about it.
 If they aren’t the best then do something about it!
 Why leave one of your biggest financial decisions to chance?

 - Make sure you can afford the mortgage.
 Banks will approve you for more than you can reasonably afford.
 It is important to have a realistic budget and to plan on higher interest rates.
 Putting your head in the sand simply creates problems later.
+Prove to yourselves (and the bank) that you can afford the new loan payments – you should aim to regularly save the difference between your current rent, and what your new loan payments will be.
+If you can’t do this without it having a drastic impact on your lifestyle, you may need to consider buying a cheaper property.

 - Plan your mortgage properly.
 If you are going to have kids, travel overseas, go back to study, or join a hippie commune – work out what that means in advance.
 Planning your mortgage can make life easier in the future.